Graphene May Be a Wonder Material, But Don’t Hold Your Breath

 What is Graphene?

 Carbon is one of the most abundant yet versatile elements available on our planet, making it nature’s favorite building block.
 While some carbon-based molecules are incredibly complex, graphene is simply a sheet of repeating carbon units that is just one atom thick.
-Due to the nature of bonding, the carbons in graphene arrange themselves into a hexagonal pattern with wonderful symmetry.
+Due to the nature of bonding, the carbons in graphene arrange themselves into a hexagonal pattern with beautiful six-sided symmetry.

-Graphene itself is not a new molecule, having been hypothesized to exist as graphite – a mass of graphene sheets.
+Graphene itself is not a new molecule, having been known to exist as graphite – a mass of graphene sheets.
 However, it wasn’t till 2004 when the real deal, single-layer graphene, was isolated and characterized1.
-These single-atom-thick sheets were found to be surprisingly stable at room temperature, while possessing some very interesting properties.
+These single-atom-thick sheets were found to be surprisingly stable at room temperature, while also possessing some very interesting properties.

 It was a big achievement for the scientists working in the field as well as for the wider community.
 For years, it was theorized that harnessing the potential of graphene’s unique properties could transform the landscape of technology and electronics.
 With its isolation, it would be only a matter of time before this wonder material took over the world.